Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Dependence and withdrawal syndrome

-• Increased risk in cases of polyconsumption
+• Increased risk in polyconsumption situations

 TCA Pregabalin: specific panel Gabapentin: specific panel

-5. Antihistamines, anticholinergics, and other misused substances
+5. Antihistamines, anticholinergics, and other diverted substances

 Examples of concerned substances

-• Promethazine: Phenergan® and related products
+• Promethazine: Phenergan® and related specialties

 • Doxylamine: antihistamine sleeping aids